Moving to D.C.? Check out this guide to learn all the secrets locals know about living in Washington DC

 How do you get around the D.C. area?

 People who are moving to D.C. often want to know about transportation options.
-Once you spend some time in Washington D.C., you’ll quickly see that public transit is often the best way to get from place to place.
+Once you spend some time in Washington D.C., you’ll quickly see that public transit is often the best way to get from place to place, especially during rush hour.
 Known as some of the world’s safest, cleanest and most-efficient transit systems, the Metrorail and Metrobus make it easy to travel around the city.
 Keep in mind that Metrobus provides connections to areas that the Metrorail doesn’t service, providing hundreds of routes throughout the city and greater D.C. area.

 Because the Metro only runs until midnight on weekdays and weekends, you’ll also need to consider late-night transportation options.
 Thankfully, D.C. has one of the highest taxi-to-citizen ratios in the country, which means there are more than 6,000 taxis servicing the city.
 In addition to taxis, you can rely on the ever-popular Uber to get you where you need to go.